"By nature, men are nearly alike, but through their practices, they get wide apart."

 The principles I suggested are probably quite simplistic.

-• Already, sick people might benefit from implementing the unifying medical philosophy.
+- Implementing the unifying medical philosophy might already benefit sick people.
 But what about the younger generation, who is "healthy" now?

-• The first step is public awareness of the scale of the phenomenon.
-Responsible medical researchers and other specialists lead it.
+- The first step is raising public awareness of the phenomenon's scale, which responsible medical researchers and specialists lead.

-• Nutritional sciences specialists have to reach a consensus concerning the significant issues.
-(Debate will not enable these changes to happen.)
+- Nutritional sciences specialists must reach a consensus concerning the significant issues.
+(Debate will not enable these changes.)

 The vision of one unifying integrated medical philosophy.